slartimitvar/zabbix-connectwise-webhook/README.md

 ### 4. Setup custom trigger actions if using Connectwise company mappings

-   - As there is no easy way to write the three letter company acronym into the Problem *alert subject* in the webhook media **Messages Templates** config, the only way to get ConnectWise tickets mapping to their correct companies is to write individual alert triggers with custom operations which include the three letter acronym asthe first three characters of the *alert subject*
+   - As there is no easy way to write the three letter company acronym into the Problem *alert subject* in the webhook media **Messages Templates** config, the only way to get ConnectWise tickets mapping to their correct companies is to write individual alert triggers with custom operations which include the three letter acronym as the first three characters of the *alert subject*

 ### 5. Review **Messages Templates** options to customise as you need

    - These configurations will only be used if you setup trigger action operations without custom messages

+### 6. Enable and test

+   - Enable the ConnectWise Manage PSA webhook and test
+   - The quickest way I've found for running a repeatable test trigger is to create an item and trigger which watches for a file on the Zabbix server with 10s interval for quick response, then create and delete this file for trigger testing
+        - A mostly up to date procedure for achieving this is documented at https://aaronsaray.com/2020/zabbix-test-notification/